 Whilst we may be in the Summer season right now, it’s never too late to make a change.
 Discover great tips in our blog ‘Sustainable New Year’s Resolutions to help you and The Planet’.

-According to a study by Zero to Market, 241,000 tons of CO2 was produced by the 2018 fashion shows that are located in London, Paris, New York and Milan, and hold 2 seasons per year.
+According to a study by Zero to Market, 241,000 tons of CO2 was produced by the 2018 fashion shows that are located in London, Paris, New York, and Milan, and hold 2 seasons per year.
 New York was the worst fashion week for total emissions at 37%.
 Buyers have not traveled to the latest fashion shows due to being canceled, postponed, or even streamed live online instead reducing their carbon footprint considerably.

-Fashion shows that are available to watch online can also include talks, virtual showrooms, digitally produced samples and the ability to purchase directly from the catwalk straight away.
+Fashion shows that are available to watch online can also include talks, virtual showrooms, digitally produced samples, and the ability to purchase directly from the catwalk straight away.
 The luxury brand Burberry, started doing this several years ago, which was a great success as it made luxury clothing more accessible.

-Fashion designers, brands and retailers should also reduce the number of seasons and collections.
+Fashion designers, brands, and retailers should also reduce the number of seasons and collections.
 Even limiting the number of pieces in a collection, made with reduced waste and more sustainable materials, would make a big difference.
 If you feel that your favorite designer, brand, or retailer is not doing enough regarding sustainability, write a letter to them or send them a message on social media to demand change.

 Now is more important than ever to ensure that retailers and brands follow through and continue to commit to their sustainable initiatives post-COVID-19.
 Buying less and better and making the clothes we already own last by not being afraid to wear the same outfit twice will really help.

 Sustainable fashion uses sustainably grown (or recycled) materials and uses low-impact processes according to the website Curiously Conscious.
 The most well-known natural and sustainable materials are organic cotton, linen and wool.
 Quality garments need to be made over quantity so that they last for many years to come and are well-loved by their owners.
-Anything that can be done to increase the longevity of a garment and increase the time that it takes to end up in landfill is worthwhile such as mending, altering, recycling and up-cycling.
+Anything that can be done to increase the longevity of a garment and increase the time that it takes to end up in a landfill is worthwhile such as mending, altering, recycling and up-cycling.

 Start being more selective if you do decide to buy new.
-Check the care label for the fibre composition before you make a final decision or find out in the product description if shopping online.
+Check the care label for the fiber composition before you make a final decision or find out in the product description if shopping online.
 We all have our own principles and values so Vegans would not purchase clothing made from wool or silk for example.
 Find out more about sustainable materials in our helpful guide:

 A bamboo plant, which can be used to make sustainable clothing

 Avoid synthetic materials like polyester, acrylic, nylon, elastane (Spandex or Lycra), polyamide, polyurethane and sequins as they are made from fossil fuels extracted from the ground where possible.
 They are harmful to the environment particularly when washed as they release microfibers and take a very long time to degrade when thrown away.
 Good quality clothing will last for longer and will be more comfortable to wear.

 One of Kitenge’s Tanzanian tailors cutting the fabric to make a made to measure shirt

-The mission of our social enterprise is to empower Tanzanian tailors to improve their livelihoods one colourful garment at a time.
+The mission of our social enterprise is to empower Tanzanian tailors to improve their livelihoods one colorful garment at a time.
 We treat all our tailors with respect and dignity and ensure that they are paid fairly.
 By purchasing a Kitenge design, wearers know they are improving the tailors’ lives, supporting families, and reducing local unemployment – whilst strengthening the Tanzanian textile industry.

-While you are here why not browse through Kitenge’s stylish and fun ethical fashion garments to kick-start a sustainable fashion future?
+While you’re here why not browse through Kitenge’s stylish and fun ethical fashion garments to kick-start a sustainable fashion future?
 You can currently get 10% off your first order when you subscribe to our newsletter.Shop Men’s Clothing Shop Women’s Clothing

 What is Ethical Fashion?